fapablazacl/XE/README.md

 ## What is XE?

-XE will be a platform for building high-performance, cross-platform multimedia applications, based on a layered architecture.
+XE will be a platform for building high-performance, cross-platform multimedia applications, based on a layered module architecture.

 The first layer (called XE.Core) is currently on development and offers: